 Does Treatment Work?

-Addiction can be devastating and the thought of recovering can seem out of reach.
+Addiction can be devastating.
+The thought of change can seem out of reach.
 But no matter how powerless you feel, change is possible with the right treatment and support.
 Just check out some of these success stories!

 It’s important to accept that treatment will take time.
 Most individuals need at least 3 months of treatment to significantly reduce or stop drug use.

 What Can I Expect?

 Recognizing you need treatment takes courage and strength.
 Don’t try to do it alone.
 Treatment is more than treating addiction alone.
 It includes addressing your day-to-day challenges such as medical needs, mental and social issue, family history and more.